-Currently DHCPv6 standards and the ISC DHCP server have some limitations which prevent the tracking of sessions and authentication.
+Currently DHCPv6 standards and the ISC DHCP server have some limitations which prevent the tracking of sessions and authentication (as of 6.1.0, sessions are now tracked).
 Customers taking advantage of the DHCPv6 features in the DHCPatriot system should do so with testing in mind, and understand that they may not want to do so on production networks.
 We are actively working and engaged in the community as the RFC's for these constructs are finalized and made ready for implementation.